 Certificate of Deposit

-A certificate of deposit or CD is another way to save while earning a little interest.
-Your money goes into the CD for a set period of time and once it matures, you can take the cash out along with the interest.
-The longer the maturity period, the more interest you’ll earn.
-If you take the money out early, you may have to pay a penalty.
+A certificate of deposit (CD) is another way to save while earning a little interest.
+Your money goes into the CD for a set period of time, and once it matures, you can take the cash out along with the interest.
+The longer the maturity period, the more interest you earn.
+If you withdraw the money early, you may have to pay a penalty.

-Compared to regular savings or money market accounts, CDs offer the highest interest rates overall.
-They are also considered one of the safest types of investments.
+Compared to regular savings or money market accounts, CDs offer the highest interest rates overall and are considered one of the safest types of investments.
 If you are considering a CD, you have many options.
 You could go with a major bank, such as Barclays, or an entirely online bank, like Synchrony.
 Make sure to shop around so you can find the best savings rate for the CD length that you want.

 A savings account is an important component of your overall financial plan.
 Weighing the pros and cons of each type of account beforehand can help you decide which one is the best match for your situation.